Walk with Me (Jamelia album): Background

-After the release of her second studio album, Jamelia took a break from her career to give birth to her second daughter Tiani.
+After the release of her second studio album (2003), Jamelia took a break from her career to give birth to her second daughter Tiani.
 Whilst she was pregnant she started writing new material but due to her new-found happiness she found the process frustrating: "When I first tried to write, I was five months pregnant and every song was either rubbish or insincere.
 I thought I needed to write another Thank You, but I was so sickeningly happy, I couldn't write anything with any strong emotion."
-It was not until after she gave birth that she was able to rediscover her song writing skills and start laying down the foundations for her third album.
+It was not until after she gave birth that she was able to rediscover her songwriting skills and start laying down the foundations for her third album.
 Eager to continue her growth as an artist, Jamelia was determined to continue making music that reflected her personality and musical outlook: "My whole aim was to do something different.
 I do not believe in giving people something that they have already heard from me.
 We know what worked the last time (on Thank You) but I think changing and reinventing yourself is the way forward."